 These are required to be reported and approved at or before the Council's annual Council Tax setting budget or before the start of the year to which they relate.
-These items are reported with the annual treasury management strategy which outlines the detailed approach to managing risk in relation to the Council's financial instrument exposure.
-Actual performance is also reported after each year, as is a mid-year update.
+These items are reported with the annual Treasury Management Strategy which outlines the detailed approach to managing risk in relation to the Council's financial instrument exposure.
+Actual performance is also reported after each year, as are quarterly updates.

-The annual treasury management strategy which incorporates the prudential indicators was approved by Council on 27 June 2023 and is available on the Council website.
+The annual treasury management strategy which incorporates the prudential indicators was approved by Council on 20 February 2024 and is available on the Council website.
 The key issues within the strategy were:

-- The Authorised Limit for 2023/24 was set at £45m.
-This is the maximum limit of external borrowings or other long-term liabilities. - The maximum amounts of fixed and variable interest rate exposure were set at £44m and £15m.
+- The Authorised Limit for 2024/25 was set at £45m.
+This is the maximum limit of external borrowings or other long-term liabilities. - The maximum amounts of fixed and variable interest rate exposure were set at £45m and £15m.